Markdowns, sales, promotions, discounts, and every other word synonymous with a “deal” create sticky situations for retailers.

 This can be seen during the holidays.
 As a consumer, you are conditioned to expect low prices and sales during the holiday season.
-By establishing a seasonal pattern with your discounts, customers will only wait for certain times of year to shop at your store since they know those products will be available at a lower price later on.
+By establishing a seasonal pattern with your discounts, customers will only wait for certain times of the year to shop at your store since they know those products will be available at a lower price.

 Don’t let this deter you from offering promotions entirely, though.
 Discounts are incredible stimuli for consumers, and JC Penney is a perfect cautionary tale.
 The company replaced sales and coupons with an everyday low pricing strategy and completely removed the feeling of accomplishment shoppers get when they find a great item at a low price for a limited time only.

 Those promotions are how retailers can create hype and buzz about their store, and JC Penney’s decision to remove them entirely hurt the retailer.
 In the year before the strategy’s implementation, JC Penney offered about 590 sales promotions.
 The new strategy, combined with other rapid branding changes, led to disappointing results for the company the following year.